UCSBarchlab/PyRTL/README.md

 ### Related Projects

 [MyHDL](http://www.myhdl.org/) is a neat Python hardware project built around generators and decorators.
 The semantics of this embedded language are close to Verilog and unlike PyRTL, MyHDL allows asynchronous logic and higher level modeling.
-Also like Verilog, only a structural
+Much like Verilog, only a structural
 "convertible subset" of the language can be automatically synthesized into real hardware.
 PyRTL requires all logic to be both synchronous and synthesizable which avoids a common trap for beginners, it elaborates the design during execution allowing the full power of python in describing recursive or complex hardware structures, and allows for hardware synthesis, simulation, test bench creation, and optimization